-There are three entities which have acquired legal status as international actors, whether through historical precedent or international agreement.
-These entities do not control significant territory and have limited international profile as a nation.
+Three entities have acquired legal status as international actors, whether through historical precedent or international agreement.
+These entities do not control significant territory and have a limited international profile as a nation.

 The Vatican also enjoys the benefits of international immunities, including the extension of immunity to its agencies – including its national bank and its officers.

 THE ORDER OF MALTA

-Established in the 12th Century, the Order of Malta occupied the islands of Malta from 1530 to 1798, when Malta was conquered by Napoleon, and later ceded to the British in 1814.
+Established in the 12th Century, the Order of Malta occupied the islands of Malta from 1530 to 1798, when Malta was conquered by Napoleon and later ceded to the British in 1814.
 Since that time, the Order of Malta has operated from Rome, operating hospitals and providing international humanitarian aid.
-The Order of Malta is closely aligned with the Vatican, and is recognized by a number of Catholic countries with limited international and diplomatic recognition – predominantly to the extent it facilitates its international humanitarian mission.
+The Order of Malta is closely aligned with the Vatican.
+It is recognized by several Catholic countries with limited international and diplomatic recognition – predominantly to the extent it facilitates its international humanitarian mission.

 INTERNATIONAL COMMITTEE OF THE RED CROSS

 Unlike the Vatican and Order of Malta, where their international recognition is founded in antiquity and tradition, the ICRC is a relatively modern organization, established in 1863.
 The ICRC, like the Order of Malta, is focused on providing international relief, particularly during wartime.

-The ICRC facilitates humanitarian treaties, serves as a protecting entity between belligerents, and ensures that the treaty obligations, and the rights of the victims and civilians in wartime are honored.
-Under international law, when acting as a protecting power, the ICRC may enter into treaties with foreign states, may compel enforcement of treaties and international protocol, and maintains treaty agreements with over 65 States.
+The ICRC facilitates humanitarian treaties, serves as a protecting entity between belligerents, and ensures that the treaty obligations and the rights of the victims and civilians in wartime are honored.
+Under international law, when acting as a protecting power, the ICRC may enter into treaties with foreign states, compel enforcement of treaties and international protocol, and maintain treaty agreements with over 65 States.